mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 Second read the :ref:`Coordinate Systems` introduction please.

-For :ref:`WCS` there is not much to say as, it is what it is: the main world coordinate system, and an a drawing unit can have any real world unit you want.
+For :ref:`WCS` there is not much to say as, it is what it is: the main world coordinate system, and a drawing unit can have any real world unit you want.
 Autodesk added some mechanism to define a scale for dimension and text entities, but because I am not an AutoCAD user, I am not familiar with it, and further more I think this is more an AutoCAD topic than a DXF topic.